-Typically using steel anchors bars and strands, we drill holes directly through the face to be retained and deep into the soil and rock behind it.
+We typically use steel anchors bars and strands during our rock anchor projects, drilling holes directly through the face to be retained and deep into the soil and rock behind it.
 Grouting the hole and installing the anchor, we then add a face plate, pulled tight to the surface by increased tension on the steel anchor.

 Additional facing can be added as necessary and rock anchors are easily installed in multiple rows so the method can be easily adapted to cope with extremely high loads.